Drink Less to Support Weight Loss Goals

 4 bottles of 12% wine monthlyAbout 32,400 calories yearly, per NHSRegular “moderate” routines can add up

 That annual wine example is easy to miss because it feels spread out.
 The bartender reaching for the usual bottle may be the real tracking cue.
-NHS alcohol calorie examples are listed here source.
+NHS alcohol calorie examples are listed here the NHS alcohol data.

 Five alcohol and fitness goals facts to know first